MSMendparaShubham/frontend-slides/README.md

 ## What This Does

-**Frontend Slides** helps non-designers create beautiful web presentations without knowing CSS or JavaScript.
+**Frontend Slides**yes helps non-designers create beautiful web presentations without knowing CSS or JavaScript.
 It uses a "show, don't tell" approach: instead of asking you to describe your aesthetic preferences in words, it generates visual previews and lets you pick what you like.

 ### Key Features